dakyazi/Auto-Referee/README.md

 - Fixed Independent Sensors Mounted in the Stadium

 A complete report regarding the feasibility analysis of all these methods is provided and can be found in "Feasibility Check" folder.
-Based on the scoop of our project, using stadium camera is the best option to achieve the goal by focusing on the following factors:
+Based on the scoop of our project, using stadium camera is the best option to achieve the goal by extra focusing on the following factors:
 - Reliability
 - Accessibility
 - Easy to record and reuse